Melissa Ortega, 8-Year-Old Girl Killed In Little Village Shooting, Had Just Emigrated From Mexico

 CHICAGO (CBS) — They sought the American dream but were dealt the all-too-common hand of American violence instead.
 That’s how the family of Melissa Ortega describes the shooting death of the 8-year-old in Little Village Saturday.

-She and her mother had emigrated from Mexico in August.READ MORE: Chicago Weather: Winter Weather Advisories In Effect; Snow Arrives For Monday Morning Commute
+She and her mother had emigrated from Mexico in August.READ MORE: Detectives Following 'Promising Leads' In Shooting Death Of 8-Year-Old Melissa Ortega, Mayor Says

+“This is an 8-year-old Latina who could’ve been someone,” said activist Keith Thornton.
+“She came from Mexico to have a better life.”

+City leaders are demanding change after Melissa was shot and killed while walking with her mom in Little Village Sunday.
+She was struck by a bullet police say was intended for someone else.

 Now in a growing memorial, flowers candles and balloons are left at the corner of 26th and Pulaski where Melissa where shot.